Ryzen-Hunt/Ryzen-Hunt/README.md

-- 👋 Hi, I’m @Ryzen-Hunt
+- 👋 Hi, I’m @Ryzen-Hunt (Anikesh Suryavanshi)
-- 👀 I’m interested in web development, app development, AI & Robotics
+- 👀 Developer, Programmer, Blogger, Freelancer, Affiliator
-- 🌱 I’m currently learning PYTHON, R, DBMS, HTML & CSS
+- 🌱 Skills : Python, JAVA, Arduino (Embedded C++), R, mySQL
-- 💞️ I’m looking to collaborate on N/A
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me?
       You can write me mail on "ryzenhunt@gmail.com" or you can visit my blog "ryzenhunt.blogspot.com".